Claim: President Bush once referred to a reporter as a “major league asshole.”

 However, whereas President Bush’s statement was made while he was in a neutral emotional state and not in immediate response to something awful that had just taken place, Senator Kerry said what he did in reaction to being upended into the snow, quite possibly too soon after the event for him to have regained his composure.
 Excited utterances and spontaneous statements are viewed as

 Another difference lies in how the two politicians handled the aftermath of their swearing forays.
-As far as we can tell, President Bush never did apologize for calling a reporter an "asshole," although months after the fact he did attempt to pour oil on troubled waters by making a joke that recast his ignoble comment into an inclusive "we're all friends, aren't we, boys?" pat on the back for the man so defamed.
-As for Senator Kerry, while less time has passed in which he could have made amends for his "son of a bitch" assessment, we've seen nothing further on the subject — neither reports of apologies tendered nor of remarks withdrawn.
-Both men could be judged as receiving failing grades in this category, albeit through different forms of not having admitted to wrongdoing and attempting to set things to rights.
+As far as we can tell, President Bush never did apologize for calling a reporter an “asshole,” although months after the fact he did attempt to pour oil on troubled waters by making a joke that recast his ignoble comment into an inclusive “we’re all friends, aren’t we, boys?” pat on the back for the man so defamed.
+As for Senator Kerry, while less time has passed in which he could have made amends for his “son of a bitch” assessment, we’ve seen nothing further on the subject

 Last, there is the matter of the nature of those who drew the “asshole” or “son of a bitch” labels, both in terms of those men’s jobs and in regard to what they as individuals might have done to have prompted such characterizations.
 President Bush’s target was a reporter, a member of an occupation traditionally at odds with politicians.
 Members of these two groups aren’t expected to feel great love for one another since the proper conduct of their duties often sets them at counter purposes.
 The reporter in question had also reportedly provoked his denigrator by writing articles the President didn’t care for; whether or not those pieces were “unfair,” they worked to add a layer of personal dislike to the equation.
 Senator Kerry’s target was a Secret Service agent assigned to protect the Democratic hopeful, and unlike the inherent adversarial dynamic between reporters and politicians, bodyguards and their charges have a different sort of relationship, one that is generally far more supportive and forgiving.
 While frustration is part of the deal for both those being watched over and those doing the watching, there is also an presumption of goodwill in that both parties are assumed to want the same thing; namely, the successful protection of the person being covered.
 As for what the agent did to provoke the invective, he accidentally ran into the Senator during a snowboarding run, sending them both flying.
 While a reporter who pens articles critical of a politician does so with a keen awareness that what he has to say is not going to endear him to his subject, a Secret Service agent who accidentally careens into his charge does so with no foreknowledge or sense of ill intent.